aquaflamingo/rlp-records/README.md

-# RLP Records - create and publish your musical works with on-chain ownership
+# RLP Records
+> Create and publish an own chain artifact for musical works

 Web3 app to mint and manage Ethereum ERC-721 tokens claiming ownership of an audio file's hashed audio fingerprint.

 ## Claiming Music Ownership